About theMilpitas Historical Society

 dissolve the Cultural

 During the 1980s the Society conducted oral history interviews with persons who recalled the days before Milpitas became a city.
-These oral histories are kept by Bill Hare, Society Historian and Archives Director.
-An attempt to transcribe the tapes was made but the work of completing the task remains to be done.
+Transcribing the tapes was begun but the work of completing the task remains to be finished.
 In 1986, the Society sponsored the publishing of Milpitas, The Century of Little Cornfields.
 This book, written by Patricia Loomis, told the story of the people who came to this area.
-It begins with the first land grant ranchos and ends in 1952, as plans were beginning to be made to move the Ford Motor Assembly Plant to Milpitas from Richmond, CA. In the late 1980s, the Society raised funds for the purpose of restoring and preserving some of the most precious of our historic buildings, including the Higuera and Alviso adobes.
+It begins with the first land grant ranchos and ends in 1952, as plans were beginning to be made to move the Ford Motor Assembly Plant to Milpitas from Richmond, CA. In the late 1980s, the Society raised funds, including a $100,000 grant received from Shapell Industries in 1990, for the purpose of restoring and preserving some of the most precious of our few remaining historic buildings.

 Society